 Narragansett home prices are not only among the most expensive in Rhode Island, but Narragansett real estate also consistently ranks among the most expensive in America.

 Narragansett is a decidedly white-collar town, with fully 87.55% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Narragansett is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Narragansett who work in sales jobs (13.06%), teaching (11.79%), and management occupations (11.74%).

 Also of interest is that Narragansett has more people living here who work in computers and math than 95% of the places in the US.

-Narragansett is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Narragansett is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Narragansett in 2010 was $41,737, which is wealthy relative to Rhode Island and the nation.
 This equates to an annual income of $166,948 for a family of four.
 However, Narragansett contains both very wealthy and poor people as well.

 The people who call Narragansett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Narragansett residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Narragansett include Italian, English, German, and French .

 The most common language spoken in Narragansett is English.
 Other important languages spoken here include Spanish and Portuguese.